tboie/universal_mechanics/README.md

 Empty space doesn't curve because it doesn't know how?

-Try visualizing gradients of mass interacting with each other?
+Interaction of light from groups of mass?

-Thought experiment: If the sun didn't emit anything and the planets had no atmosphere, would they still revolve?
+Thought experiment: If the sun or planets didn't emit anything, would they still revolve?

 ### Dark Matter